 2.2.6 if any of the audits referred to in clause 2.2.5 reveal that any password has been provided to any individual who is not an Authorised User, then without prejudice to the Provider’s other rights, the Customer shall promptly disable such passwords and the Provider shall not issue any new passwords to any such individual; and

-2.2.7 if any of the audits referred to in clause 2.2.5 reveal that the Customer has underpaid Subscription Fees to the Provider, the Customer shall pay to the Provider an amount equal to such underpayment as calculated in accordance with the prices set out in paragraph 1 of Schedule 1 Subscription Fees within 10 Business Days of the date of the relevant audit.
+2.2.7 if any of the audits referred to in clause 2.2.5 reveal that the Customer has underpaid Subscription Fees to the Provider, the Customer shall pay to the Provider an amount equal to such underpayment as calculated in accordance with the prices set out in Schedule 1 – Subscription Fees within ten (10) Business Days of the date of the relevant audit.